siemens/simatic-s7-webserver-api/README.md

     * ApiFileResourceBuilder: Build an ApiFileResource from the path to a local resource (e.g. windows file)
     * ApiDirectoryBuilder: Build a directory containing multiple files from a given ApiDirectoryBuilderConfiguration
     * ApiFileHandler: Take care of Upload/Download of a file
-    * ApiDirectoryHandler: Take care of Upload/Update/download of a local directory
+    * ApiDirectoryHandler: Take care of Upload/Update/download of a local directory (todo: download + deltadownload)
 * Backups
-    * ApiBackupHandler: Download/Restoring a backup
+    * ApiBackupHandler: Download/Restore a backup

 ## Functionality
 The Functionalities come together in the [ApiHttpClientRequestHandler](#apihttpclientrequesthandler) that implements the IAsyncApiRequesthandler (and also in any implementation of the IApiRequestHandler - not given by example).